 The "iPhone 15" won't launch until the fall of 2023, but rumors are already circulating about the future product.
 Since "iPhone 14" is expected to have significant design changes, the 2023 iPhone will likely look very similar with a few added features.
-For example, Apple could remove the Lightning port entirely or add an in-display fingerprint sensor.
+For example, Apple could move to USB-C or remove the Lightning port entirely or add an in-display fingerprint sensor.

 ● 2023 iPhone